cutinha/devportal/docs/products/grafana/reference/plugins.rst

 List of available plugins
 =========================

-The following plugins are available in all installations of Aiven for Grafana, and they are updated at intervals.
+The following plugins are available in all installations of Aiven for Grafana®, and they are updated at intervals.
 To request additional plugins, please reach out to our support team at ``support@aiven.io``.

 - AJAX
 - Alert list